 Guaranties are limited to loans to applicants with incomes that do not exceed median income limits specified and published by RHS.
 Applicants may not be denied assistance based on receipt of income from public assistance.
 The amount of the loan may not exceed the maximum dollar limitation for loans insured by HUD under Section 203 (b) (2) of the National Housing Act.
-The loan may include amounts for legal, title and closing costs, points and amounts to establish initial escrows for taxes and insurance.
+The loan may include amounts for the guaranty fee.
 The property (including certain eligible leaseholds) must be located in rural areas as established from time to time by the State Director of RHS.

 To be eligible for the guaranty, the loan must be a fixed interest rate loan amortizing over a period of thirty years.
-Certain loans qualify for interest assistance through RHS.